Luan Peres: Santos

 On 3 August 2019, Luan Peres returned to his home country after agreeing to a loan deal with Santos, until December 2020.
 He made his debut for the club on 14 September, starting in a 1–0 away loss against Flamengo.

 Initially a backup to Gustavo Henrique and Lucas Veríssimo, Luan Peres became a regular starter after the former moved to Flamengo.
 On 29 December 2020, his loan was extended until the end of the 2020 Copa Libertadores; the extension also added an obligatory buyout clause if his team reach the Final of the competition.

 Luan Peres' permanent four-year contract with Peixe was registered on 12 February 2021.

 Marseille

 On 14 July 2021, Luan Peres signed a four-year deal with French Ligue 1 side Marseille.
 He played 43 games during the season, where he was on the pitch 69,11% percent overall.

 Fenerbahçe

 On 29 July 2022, Luan Peres signed for Süper Lig club Fenerbahçe on a three-year contract.
+He made his debut in a Süper Lig match, 3-3 tie against Ümraniyespor on 8 August 2022.

+On 15 September 2022, Luan Peres had a serious knee injury in the UEFA Europa League, group match against Stade Rennais.
+After four months therapy without operation, he played in a late substitute for Turkish Cup match, 2-1 win over Çaykur Rizespor on 19 January 2023 and late substitute again for Süper Lig match, 5-1 win over Kasımpaşa on 29 January 2023.

+In February 2023, Luan Peres again injured his left knee and was out of football for several months.
+On 29 April 2023, he played first time after seven months in starter eleven and played 90 minutes, in away 3-1 win over Sivasspor.
+After recovering from his long lasting two consecutive knee injuries, he returned to the starting eleven and became one of the key players who took more responsibility on the field, before suffering another injury in August which sidelined him for the entire season.

+Santos return

+On 3 September 2024, Santos announced the return of Luan Peres on a contract until December 2027.
+He made his first appearance in more than a year twelve days later, replacing Gonzalo Escobar late into a 2–1 home win over América Mineiro.